 You can use a rinse out conditioner or a deep conditioner to follow your shampoo, such as the Curl Flo Avocado & Organic Lemongrass Conditioner.
 It works well for longer and shorter treatments so that you can nourish your strands after you shampoo.

 You want to make sure that you work a generous amount of conditioner into clean wet hair with plenty of water.
 The water helps the conditioner to penetrate your strands.
-If you are currently seeing your conditioner coat your strands, try this next time.
+If you are currently seeing your conditioner coat your strands, try this tip next time.

 3. Moisturising natural hair

 Now let’s move on to moisturising natural hair.
-There are two different parts to consider regardless of the products that you choose to use, or the natural hair styles that you chose to wear.
+There are two different parts to consider regardless of the products that you choose to use, or the natural hair styles that you choose to wear.

 These are hydration and moisturisation.
 Hydration means using a water-based product to impart moisture in your hair.
 Moisturisation happens when you use oils and butters to seal that moisture in.